Azure/kubeflow-aks/docs-site/content/en/docs/Deployment Options/vanilla-installation/index.md

 This deployment option is for testing only.
 To deploy with TLS, and change default password, please click here: [Deploy kubeflow with TLS]({{< ref "/docs/Deployment Options/custom-password-tls" >}}).

 {{< alert color="warning" >}}⚠️ Warning: This deployment option would require users to have access to the kubernetes cluster.
-For a better deployment option that doesn't have this restriction, uses TLS and shows how to change default password, please head to the [Deploy kubeflow with TLS] option.{{< /alert >}}
+For a better deployment option that doesn't have this restriction, uses TLS and Ingress please head to the [Deploy kubeflow with TLS] option.{{< /alert >}}

 ## Deploy AKS Automatic